 If you have an unauthorized charge on your credit card, under federal law your liability is limited to $50.
-Moreover, some web site operators and credit card issuers (including all VISA and MasterCard issuers) promise that under certain circumstances they will even pay this amount for you.
+Even better, some web site operators and credit card issuers (including all Visa and MasterCard issuers) promise that under certain circumstances you will not be liable even for this amount.

 The "billing error" rule applies if you have authorized the merchant to charge your account (either a credit card account or the merchant's revolving charge account) and